cloudfoundry-attic/consul-release/README.md

 EOF
 export CONSATS_CONFIG=$PWD/integration_config.json
 ```

+NOTE: when specifying locations on the filesystem, it is best to provide an absolute path.

 The full set of config parameters is explained below:
 * `bosh_target` (required) Public BOSH IP address that will be used to host test environment.